keijiro/VJUI/README.md

 convenient for VJing because `OnButtonDown` is often used more than `OnButtonUp`.

-**Toggle** is a variant of the standard Toggle control.
+**Toggle** is also nearly identical to the standard Toggle control.
 It's customized to use the same style to Knob and Button.

 License
 -------